menialfob/avr-deq-volume-control/README.md

 #### Defining where to look for the .ady file
 You can set the environment variable CONFIG_PATH to change where it looks for the .ady file.
 The default location is ./config

 See the docker-compose.yml file for an example of how this is implemented.

+#### Manually setting reference volume
+You can manually define the reference volume used for calculations by setting the REFERENCE_VOLUME env variable.

+See the docker-compose.yml file for an example of how this is implemented.